azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 Now drag and drop the note to the _In progess_ column.

-Your board should now look like that:
+Your board should now look like this:

 ![GitHub board overview 05](./images/gh-board-overview-05.png)